-Although the QCM is located in Cave1, the entire UITF enclosure (Cave1 and 2) will be swept and made clear of personnel.
+Although the QCM is located in Cave 1, the entire UITF enclosure (Cave 1 and 2) will be swept and made clear of personnel.
 The main entrance labyrinth and the south access labyrinth prevent line of sight exposure to x-ray radiation for people working in the main high bay area outside the UITF enclosure.

-An assessment by the Radiation Control Department (RCD) indicates Cavel is adequately configured with sufficient shielding to mitigate radiation hazards posed by QCM rf commissioning.
+An assessment by the Radiation Control Department (RCD) indicates Cave1 is adequately configured with sufficient shielding to mitigate radiation hazards.
+The link to the shielding calculations can be found at: https://misportal.jlab.org/doc_validation/processes/13

 The top of the UITF Cave1 roof is accessible during QCM operation but the area is considered a Radiologically Controlled Area (RCA) with signage provided by RCD indicating access restrictions and dosimeter requirements.
-Signage will be posted at the bottom of the stairs leading to the Cave1 roof (see Figure 7).
+Signage will be posted at the bottom of the stairs leading to the Cave1 roof (see Figure 6).
 RCD will monitor radiation levels and add, modify or remove postings as appropriate based on prevailing conditions.
-It is presently assumed that the minimum posting level of the Cave 1 roof will remain RCA for the duration of QCM commissioning and subsequent commissioning of the accelerator.
+It is presently assumed that the minimum posting level of the Cave1 roof will remain RCA for the duration of QCM commissioning and subsequent commissioning of the accelerator.

-Figure 7: During UITF operations, the top of UITF Cave1 roof is a Radiologically Controlled Area and dosimetry is required to access the roof.
+Figure 6: During UITF operations, the top of UITF Cave1 roof is a Radiologically Controlled Area and dosimetry is required to access the roof.